ajkxyz/cuda4py/README.md

 Python cffi CUDA bindings and helper classes.

-Tested with Python 2.7, Python 3.4 and PyPy on Linux and Windows with CUDA 6.5.
+Tested with Python 2.7, Python 3.4 and PyPy on Linux with CUDA 7.5.

 To compile kernel code written in C++, nvcc should be in PATH and exported functions should be marked as extern "C"